BitcoinDesign/Guide/guide/case-studies/payjoin.md

 ---

-## Introduction
+A bitcoin transaction where the sender and receiver collaboratively construct a transaction is called a Payjoin.
 Payjoin transactions can be a powerful tool providing privacy, fee-savings and UTXO consolidation benefits to users.
 They also present challenges and trade-offs due to their interactive & synchronous nature.

-### Payjoin transactions break some of the chain analysis [heuristics](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki#motivation) during the course of making a payment.
-However, real time coordination between the sender & receiver mediated through an endpoint is required to construct them.
+**Payjoin transactions break some of the chain analysis [heuristics](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki#motivation) during the course of making a payment.
+However, real time coordination between the sender & receiver mediated through an endpoint is required to construct them.**

-The case study:
+This case study:

 - Outlines the incentives and objectives for both senders & receivers
 - Analyses the Payjoin UX on both sides and proposes approaches to design Payjoin experiences.